 There was a lot of research and build-up to this discovery.
 DNA, deoxyribonucleic acid, was first discovered in 1869 by the Swiss physician Friedrich Miescher.
-He investigated the proteins in leucocytes, and during his work he found a substance that was not a protein.
+He investigated the proteins in leucocytes, and during his work, he found a substance that was not a protein.
 He performed a crude extraction of the substance and named it “nuclein” due to its presence in the nuclei of the cells.
-The current name for it is nucleic acid.
+The current name for it is a nucleic acid.

 In 1949, Erwin Chargoff had obtained the information for the base-pairing of DNA, by finding out that the amount of adenine also equals the amount of thymine, and that the amount of guanine and cytosine is also always equal, regardless of the amount of DNA total.
 At this point, researchers knew that DNA contained the four bases adenine, thymine, guanine, and cytosine, but they had no idea what the DNA molecule actually looked like.

 As you can imagine, many other researchers were working to uncover the fundamental molecule of inheritance.
 Another researcher, a chemist from California called Linus Pauling, suggested a triple helix model at the beginning of 1953.
 Watson and Crick were racing with him to be the first to discover the true form of DNA.

 Watson and Crick did the theoretical work, making ball and stick models and interpreting experimental results.
 They collaborated with Maurice Wilkins and his collaborator, Rosalind Franklin, who did experimental work.
 The experimental results involved X-ray diffraction.
 The principle behind this method is that shining X-rays on DNA can form crystals if treated a certain way.
 The rays then bounce off of the sample, creating patterns on photographic film that can then be analyzed for the structure.